 - Property taxes

-Having all of this information readily available to buyers can help the home stick in a buyer’s mind and make it easier for them to deliberate on if they want to make an offer.
+Having all of this information readily available to buyers can help the home stick in a buyer’s mind and make it easier for them to deliberate on making an offer.

 Price it Right

 Pricing rural properties can be a challenge, and it’s common for people not to be unsure of how to price a home effectively.
-Knowing the motivations of your buyers and the types of buyers who will be attracted to your property can help you price your home.
-For example, rural properties in beautiful vacation areas can attract buyers in search of an off-the-beaten path for relaxation and retirement.
+Knowing your buyers' motivations and the types of buyers attracted to your kind of property can help you price your home.
+For example, rural properties in beautiful vacation areas can attract buyers searching for an off-the-beaten-path for relaxation and retirement.
 These properties may be priced higher, even if they’re in an inconvenient location far from jobs and community services.